euphonie/study-notes/Computer Science/Theory/Statistics/Continuous Distributions (cont.).md

 $$
 Where $\lambda$ stands for a scale value.

+The type of probability in this kind of distributions starts high, decreasing at first and eventually it plateaus into a fixed interval.

 # **Logistic Distribution**
 Is useful in forecast analysis.
 Like trying to determine a cut-off point for a successful outcome.
 E.g. It can be used to predict, in a competitive online game, how much of an in-game advantage is necessary to predict a victory.
 With forecasting, predictions would never reach true certainty.